amaccarini/arcade/README.md

 # Urban Building Energy Modeling Tool (UBEM)

 ## Overview
-The **Urban Building Energy Modeling (UBEM) Tool** is designed to simulate energy use and thermal behavior of buildings in urban areas.
-It enables researchers, urban planners, and policymakers to evaluate energy demand and assess the potential for energy efficiency measures at the city scale.

-The tool integrates 3D visualization, probabilistic data modeling, and AI-based building feature extraction for accurate and scalable analysis.
+**Arcade** is an Urban Building Energy Modeling (UBEM) tool developed as an add-on extension for Blender.
+The tool integrates 3D visualization of building geometries and an AI-based image detection module for extraction of building key features tpyically unavaliable (i.e. building height and age of construction). .
+Arcade’s primary purpose is to generate hourly heating and cooling demand data for urban areas, supporting the design and development of efficient district heating and cooling systems.

 ---